Masters-in-Management-2023-2024/optional-introduction-to-git-and-github-marvellousogudoro1/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (Marvellous was Here 🤪)

 ## 🤓 Course overview and learning outcomes